 Blake and Mouton defined five leadership styles based on these, as illustrated in the diagram below.

 The Leadership Grid® figure from "Leadership Dilemmas – Grid Solutions," by Robert R. Blake and Anne Adams McCanse (formerly the Managerial Grid by Robert R. Blake and Jane S. Mouton).
 Houston: Gulf Publishing Company, Copyright 1991 by Grid International, Inc.

-Let's take a look at each quadrant in detail.
+Let's take a look at the five leadership styles in detail.

 The Impoverished or "indifferent" manager is mostly ineffective.
-With a low regard for creating systems that get the job done, and with little interest in creating a satisfying or motivating team environment, his results are inevitably disorganization, dissatisfaction and disharmony.
+With a low regard for creating systems that get the job done, and with little interest in creating a satisfying or motivating team environment, this manager's results are inevitably disorganization, dissatisfaction and disharmony.

 Also known as "authoritarian" or "authority-compliance" managers, people in this category believe that their team members are simply a means to an end.
 The team's needs are always secondary to its productivity.

 This type of manager is autocratic, has strict work rules, policies and procedures, and can view punishment as an effective way of motivating team members.
 This approach can drive impressive production results at first, but low team morale and motivation will ultimately affect people's performance, and this type of leader will struggle to retain high performers.

 They probably adhere to the Theory X approach to motivation, which assumes that employees are naturally unmotivated and dislike working.
 A manager who believes people are self-motivated and happy to work is said to follow Theory Y. You can learn more about these theories in our article, Theory X and Theory Y.